HQSquantumsimulations/qoqo_examples/documentation/src/circuits/readout.md

 # Readout

 To obtain results from running a quantum circuit the quantum computer needs to return classical information. qoqo/roqoqo uses register based readouts where all classical information is returned from the quantum circuit using classical registers declared at the start of the circuit.
-Classical registers can contain three types of classical data: Bit (or bool), Float (f64/double) and Complex.
+Classical registers can contain three types of classical data:

+* Bit (or bool)
+* Float (f64/double)
+* Complex.

 Each register is declared in a `Circuit` with a Pragma operation setting the register name and a length.
 The Pragma operation also declares whether the register is an output or not.
 After being declared at the start of the circuit, information is written to the registers in the `Circuit` by `Measurement` or `Pragma` operations.
 If the register is declared as an output register it is returned after the execution of the circuit.